18+ Best Restaurants in San Pancho, Nayarit

 Huevos rancheros + veggie beet burger

-Organic, locally-sourced, sustainable, excellent service + atmosphere… That’s everything you’ll get at the Bistro Cielo Rojo!
+Organic, locally sourced, sustainable, excellent service and atmosphere… That’s everything you’ll get at the Bistro Cielo Rojo!

-We like to think of the Hotel Cielo Rojo’s Bistro as one of our best-kept secrets in San Pancho.
-It’s not on the main street and takes a curious wanderer to find it just like that, but if you do, you’re in for a real treat.
+We like to think of Hotel Cielo Rojo’s Bistro as one of our best-kept secrets in San Pancho.
+It’s not on the main street, and takes a curious wanderer to find it, but if you do, you’re in for a real treat.

-The menu is inspired by a simple philosophy of eating healthy and sourcing organic, ethically-responsible ingredients that is better for you and the environment.
+The menu is inspired by a simple philosophy of eating healthy and sourcing organic, ethically responsible ingredients that are better for you and the environment.

-With their fresh, seasonal ingredients, they create amazing sea and land dishes that are so scrumptious and aesthetically-pleasing, too.
+With their fresh, seasonal ingredients, they create amazing surf and turf dishes that are scrumptious and aesthetically pleasing.
 We love eating here!

-Menu: Organic huevos rancheros, marlin quesadillas, gourmet beet burger, fresh turmeric juices, baked goods + more.
+Menu: Organic huevos rancheros, marlin quesadillas, gourmet beet burger, fresh turmeric juices, baked goods, and more.

 The best food + service for breakfast, lunch, or dinner

 Maria’s is one of our favorite go-to places to eat in San Pancho!
-Their staff excels at customer service so much that it makes the food taste even better.
-But the food is delicious on its own, too.
+Their staff excels at customer service, which makes the already delicious food taste even better.
 And the portions (and prices) are just right!

 Paul and I love Maria’s so much we chose to eat here for our anniversary dinner.
 The atmosphere is welcoming, happy, and tropical.
 We love sitting out in the garden area for breakfast or lunch when it’s nice and sunny out.

-Best time to go: Breakfast or lunch, but dinner is awesome too (dinner menu is different).
+Best time to go: Breakfast or lunch, but dinner is awesome too (the dinner menu is different).

 Menu: Omelettes, sandwiches, salads, steaks, chicken, American + Mexican breakfast, some fish dishes.